MultiSafepay/docs/content/developer/api/webhooks.md

     - /developer/api/notification-url
 ---

-MultiSafepay provides a webhook that you can use to receive notifications when there are updates to your orders.
+MultiSafepay uses a webhook to notify you about updates to your orders.

-Webhooks send notifications in real-time when an event occurs.
-For MultiSafepay this can be when:
+The webhook is triggered when the [order or transaction status](/payments/multisafepay-statuses/) changes, e.g. when:
 - A customer completes payment
+- A customer's attempt to pay fails (order status **Initialized**, transaction status **Void**)
 - A refund is processed

 MultiSafepay uses HTTPS to send notifications securely to the webhook endpoint configured for your web server.